Architecture of Windows NT: POSIX environment subsystem

 The POSIX environment subsystem supports applications that are strictly written to either the POSIX.1 standard or the related ISO/IEC standards.
 This subsystem has been replaced by Interix, which is a part of Windows Services for UNIX.
 This was in turn replaced by the Windows Subsystem for Linux.

 Security subsystem

-The security subsystem deals with security tokens, grants or denies access to user accounts based on resource permissions, handles login requests and initiates login authentication, and determines which system resources need to be audited by Windows NT.
+The security subsystem "manages operating system-specific functions on behalf of the environment system and consists of a security system process".
+This security system process is the Local Security Authority (LSA) which manages security tokens, grants or denies access "to user accounts based on resource permissions, handles login requests and initiates login authentication, and determines which system resources need to be audit[ed]" by Windows NT.
 It also looks after Active Directory.
 The workstation service implements the network redirector, which is the client side of Windows file and print sharing; it implements local requests to remote files and printers by "redirecting" them to the appropriate servers on the network.
 Conversely, the server service allows other computers on the network to access file shares and shared printers offered by the local system.